-Offerors must submit their proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to daryia.trego@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Offerors must submit their proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to both DOL.Procurment@alaska.gov and daryia.trego@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.